digital-sound-antiques/node-spfm/README.md

 This screen shot is node-spfm running under [cool-retro-term](https://github.com/Swordfish90/cool-retro-term).

-# Caveat
+# Requirements
+- Node 10 or later environment on macOS and Linux is required.
+- SPFM Light device.

-This program works on Windows 10 with proper console (ex. bash console in Visual Studio Code), however, playback speed is not stabilized.
+This program works also on Windows 10 with proper console (ex. bash console in Visual Studio Code), however, playback speed is not stabilized.

 # Supported File Types